robfatland/nexus/data/api.md

             - Why does the `populate` process not involve installing and activating a Python environment?
 - Be sure to revisit the Easy button: GLODAP on S3

 ### Testing the Function App on the VM

 - `func --version` checks to see the Azure Function
 - `func start` starts the VM's version of the API
-    - Note that Azure function core tools appropriate (forward) port 7071
+    - Azure Function core tools appropriates (forwards) my laptop's port 7071
-        - this allows `https://localhost:7071` to connect to the VM's running service
+        - result: `https://localhost:7071` connects to the test API running on the Azure VM
-            - this is not the actual Function App.
-It is a test environment.
+            - this test environment is not the Azure Function App
-            - Super convenient: We test the API without publishing it to an Azure cloud Function App
+            - it is convenient to test the API before publishing it to the Azure cloud Function App

 ### Publish Function App to the Azure cloud